 The Framework was consulted on between 17 July and 17 August 2018.
 A report analysing the responses to the consultation and identifying any changes made to the final Framework can also be downloaded alongside the final Framework.

 Read the full skills strategy evidence base supporting the Strategy and Framework.

-The Mayor is now consulting on potential changes to the Adult Education Budget (AEB) for Year 2 (2020/21) and beyond.
+The Mayor has recently consulted on potential changes to the Adult Education Budget (AEB) for Year 2 (2020/21) and beyond.
 The Mayor committed to make minimal changes to the AEB in Year 1 to maintain stability for the sector during the transition to devolution.
 From Year 2, the Mayor will begin to phase in some of the changes to the AEB proposed in the Framework.